 It’s not enough to recruit and hire the best talent for your company.
-You also have to make sure that each team member has the tools to succeed.
+You also have to ensure employees’ optimal productivity.

 For example, your efforts to make great hires will be wasted if people discover that they can’t contribute meaningfully due to workplace culture issues.
 For example, if colleagues treat them rudely, or their job responsibilities aren’t quite clear, or there’s no clear path for them to advance, a sense of frustration will set in quickly and impede the progress they could be making.
 That’s why we at The Receptionist take workplace culture so seriously.